 Establishing a commission

-Regional services commissions are established under the authority of Part 15.1 of the Municipal Government Act.
-If two or more municipalities, First Nations Reserves, Métis Settlements, and/or armed forces bases want to provide services together, they can request that the provincial Cabinet approve a regulation to establish that service commission.
-The regulation includes the commission’s name, members, and the services the commission can provide.
-Any subsequent changes, including changing the name or type of service provided, as well as adding or removing members, must be made by amending the regulation.
+Regional services commissions are established under the authority of Part 15.1 of the MGA.
+If two or more municipalities, First Nations Reserves, Metis Settlements, and/or armed forces bases agree to provide services together, they can establish an RSC through the passing of a council or band resolution.

 Operation of commissions